 Quantum Game Theory and Coordination in Intellectual Property

-This paper contends that there are endogenous effects – specifically, quantum game theoretic phenomena present in the absence of external quantum computers – in certain types of IP games that may act to reduce classically predicted free riding, duplicated development costs, and deadweight losses.
+This paper contends that there are endogenous effects analogous to those in quantum games -- specifically, quantum game-like results that emerge in the absence of external quantum computers -- in certain types of IP games that may act to reduce classically predicted free riding, duplicated development costs, and deadweight losses.
 In particular, instead of modeling underlying IP rights as classical entities, this paper follows the suggestions of several earlier scholars that legal rights are probabilistic and, at least metaphorically, quantum in nature.
 In so doing, it shows that rights, including IP rights, exhibit an inherent quantum structure that allows players to avoid making a single classical choice for each move.
-By allowing the government – as a mechanism designer – to engage in quantum strategies, ordinary players can coordinate their strategies in non-classical ways, exhibiting forms of seemingly altruistic behavior and cooperation that are absent in classical models.
+By allowing the government -- as a mechanism designer -- to engage in quantum-like strategies, ordinary players can exhibit forms of seemingly altruistic behavior and cooperation that are absent in classical models.
 The paper concludes by commenting briefly on how QGT might be applied more broadly to other areas of the law.

 Keywords: quantum game theory, intellectual property, patents, innovation, public goods